TheRealCrazyfuy/GameSpaceReplacer/README.md

 ## Requirements

-- Any Global modern REDMAGIC device running REDMAGIC OS
+- Any Global modern REDMAGIC device running REDMAGIC OS.
 - Necessary permissions:
   - Usage Stats Permission > Check if the Game Space has been launched.
   - Display over other apps permission > Launch a different app on top of the Game Space.